 I had debating making veggie burgers but my husband isn't usually a fan, so I decided we would try carrot dogs instead!
 For those who haven't heard of this idea, it's where you use a carrot in place of a meat hot dog.
 I boiled the carrots first and then marinated them for a few hours before dry-frying them!
 They were quite tasty :-)

 The addition of liquid smoke meant that they definitely didn't taste like plain boiled carrots!
-I topped them with sauteed water and capsicum, along with sauerkraut and sauce.
+I topped them with water sauteed onion and capsicum, along with sauerkraut and sauce.
 Served with corn cobs and baked home fries.

 I was SO SO excited with the fries because I had purchased a new kitchen gadget to make crinkle cut chips!
 I was so pleased that it worked out so well for just a few dollars :-)

 I made a basic vanilla cake (recipe to follow) and spread with jam and decorated with fruit to 'mimic' the US flag (yes I do realise there is not enough stripes or stars!).